Concern Worldwide, a company limited by guarantee, Registered Company Number: 39647, Registered Revenue Number: CHY 5745,

 A distinguished athlete, John achieved international recognition by winning the World Cross Country Championships in 1978 before retaining the title the following year.
 In 1984, John won silver in the marathon at the Los Angeles Olympic Games.

 As Chief Executive of the Irish Sports Council, John oversaw the development of the organisation, the introduction of the Irish anti-doping programme, the allocation of state funding of to national governing bodies for sport, the implementation of high performance systems and the roll out of the local sports partnership initiative to promote sport and physical activity in local communities

-Joanna Geraghty joined JetBlue in 2005 and was named Executive Vice President, Customer Experience in 2014.
-She has served as JetBlue’s Executive Vice President, Chief People Officer from 2010 to 2014 and was previously the airline’s Vice President and Associate General Counsel and Director of Litigation and Regulatory Affairs.
+Joanna Geraghty joined JetBlue in 2005 and was named President and Chief Operating Officer in 2018.
+She served as JetBlue’s Executive Vice President, Customer Experience from 2014 to 2018 and Executive Vice President, Chief People Officer from 2010 to 2014.
+She was previously the airline’s Vice President and Associate General Counsel and Director of Litigation and Regulatory Affairs.

 Before joining JetBlue, she was a partner at Holland & Knight, in their Litigation Section located in New York.
 She received her B.A. from the College of the Holy Cross in 1994, her Masters in International Relations from the Maxwell School of Citizenship and Public Affairs at Syracuse University in 1997, and her J.D. from Syracuse University College of Law in 1997.
 She has served as a member of the Concern Worldwide U.S. Board of Directors since 2014 and was appointed Chairperson in 2017.